leontrolski/pgtestdbpy/README.md

 In developing this on my mac, for reasons I don't quite understand, running with Postgres in docker (via [colima](https://github.com/abiosoft/colima)) was substantially quicker that running Postgres natively.
 So I agree with Peter's advice, just copy [this file](docker-compose.yml) and `docker compose up -d db`.

-There are two context managers that can be used in conjunction or independently depending on test setup:
+The library consists of two context managers (that can be used in conjunction or independently depending on test setup):

-- `pgtestdbpy.templates(config, migrators)`:
+- `pgtestdbpy.templates(config, migrator)`:
-    - Creates a new user and database for a migrator.
+    - Creates a new user and database for the migrator.
-    - Runs the set of migrations.
+    - Runs migrations.
     - Marks the database as a `TEMPLATE DATABASE` so that it can be cheaply cloned.
     - Yields.
     - Drops the template database and the user.